DBBENSAN/Horiseon-code-refactor/README.md

 ## Refactoring

+### Issue #1: Change non-semantic HTML elements to semantic ones
 - Throughout the HTML document there were multiple HTML elements that were not semantic nor logically structured.
 These div class were replaced with a semantic HTML element to improve readability of the code.
-Additionally within Issue #2, we see a breakdown of how these HTML heads have been changed to follow a more logical structure: nav, div, and main communicate how the HTML operates to other developers.

-### Issue #1: Change non-semantic HTML elements to semantic ones

 **Before:**<br/>
 ![Original Non-Semantic HTML elements](https://github.com/DBBENSAN/Horiseon-code-refactor/blob/main/assets/images/refactorImages/nonSemanticHTML.PNG?raw=true)